Your visa is expiring, but you are stuck in the U.S. due to something beyond your control

 If at the airport, seek out the Customs and Border Protection (CBP) office to apply.
 If not, look at the Office Locater link below for your nearest USCIS office.
 In many cases you will have difficulty entering the facility without an appointment, the best option may be to make an appointment using the InfoPass system (see link below).

-A: The answer here will depend on the type of visa.
+Q: What if I have some other visa type that is expiring soon?A: The answer here will depend on the type of visa.
 A standard B-1/B-2 visitor visa may be extended using the information available at the USCIS extension link below for this purpose, although there may be practical or logistical issues for many such as what might be used on the application as a U.S. address, and the three to five months wait for a response typical with these applications.

 The same procedure will not work for all nonimmigrant visas (and not for any of the employment-based visas).
 Many visas are strictly time limited by statute, others (crewman visas, fiance visas, and others) cannot be extended at all.
 You may find it best to seek legal counsel.

-A: Yes!
+Q: Can I comply with U.S. law by leaving the U.S. by the required date but going somewhere else (Canada or Mexico) instead of to my home country?A: Yes!
 The requirement is that you depart the U.S.by the expiration of the period of admission marked on the I-94 card, not that you return home.
 Even the J-1 visa, which in some cases does require that you return to a country of last residence to share skills learned here in the U.S., only requires this as a prerequisite to returning to the U.S. -- not for compliance with a mandated departure date.